PSGitHubUser1/Fabric-Generator-MCreator/README.md

 - NOTE: Select the correct branch otherwise you'll end up exporting the wrong version.
 ---

-A plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft mods.
-Adds a [Fabric](https://fabricmc.net/) generator type.

-This project is not official.
-It is not affiliated with the respective owners and maintainers of Fabric, Minecraft, or MCreator.
-Do not expect any official support from their communities.

 **The current targeted Minecraft version is 1.17.1.**